 The true h2EWAS of a trait gives the total predictive capacity of DNA methylation for that trait, which is equivalent to the proportion of that trait’s total variance that is associated with changes in DNA methylation.
 Knowing this information can help design future EWAS studies.
 A low value of h2EWAS doesn’t necessarily mean there is little correlation between DNA methylation and a trait, it could transpire that unmeasured sites contribute more to the association.
 It is important to remember that roughly 1.5% of CpG sites are targeted by the HM450 BeadChip and DNA can be methylated elsewhere (not at cytosine bases).
 Therefore, whole genome bisulphite sequencing, or a similar technique, may show that the variance of complex traits captured by DNA methylation is far higher.
 Furthermore, even if h2EWAS is low and the sites discovered already do not explain all of the h2EWAS estimate, there may still be value in increasing sample size to identify more DMPs as well as increase the precision of h2EWAS estimates.
 DMPs discovered may not be highly correlated with a trait, but this doesn’t mean the potential biological information gained isn’t valuable.
 For example, if a change in a the levels of protein X has a large effect on a trait and change in DNA methylation has a small effect on the levels of protein X, then the effect of that DNA methylation change on the trait will be small, but identifying that DMP could lead to discovering the importance of the protein.
 Another thing to consider is that DNA methylation is tissue and cell specific.
 This means, that h2EWAS may vary a lot depending on what tissue the methylation is measured in.

-The true underlying genetic architecture of complex traits is still unknown, and therefore it is difficult to know the appropriate model to choose and arguments for each model depending on this underlying genetic architecture are still being put forward [13], [17]–[19], thus the attempts made in this study to re-purpose genomic REML are likely to suffer the same flaws that are trying to be overcome in genetic data.
+The true underlying genetic architecture of complex traits is still unknown, and therefore it is difficult to know the appropriate model to choose for estimating SNP-heritability and arguments for each model depending on this underlying genetic architecture are still being put forward [13], [17]–[19], thus the attempts made in this study to re-purpose genomic REML are likely to suffer the same flaws that are trying to be overcome in genetic data.
 With this in mind, in addition to the imprecise estimates of h2EWAS presented here (due to the small sample sizes of available data), we believe that individual trait h2EWAS values should be treated with caution.
 This doesn’t exclude the possibility that estimating h2EWAS may be useful and other methods are already being developed to measure the association between DNA methylation at all sites and complex traits [20].

 Future EWAS